-The next Alpha release of the upcomming major version release, is ready to get tested by you.
+The next Alpha release of the upcoming major version release, is ready to get tested by you.

 We are very confinced that the API is quite stable at this point and so you should not expect to many API breakages anymore.
 So if you plan to start a new project it may be the right time to you on focus on Netty 4.0.0 for it.

-For all fixed bugs and changes please checkout our.
+For all fixed bugs and changes please checkout our issue tracker.

-You can find the release on, or just grab it via maven as usual.
+You can find the release on the download page, or just grab it via maven as usual.

 Please let us know if you have any problems or questions.
 And as by the way, we love pull-requests / contributions